 In 2002, Will signed up with Breedlove Guitars in Central Oregon, and took over their mandolin department.
 Working under the careful guidance of Kim Breedlove, Jason Chinchen and Jason Bowerman, among others, Will developed a keen sense for what goes into a great musical instrument.
 From design and construction to the voicing of an instrument, the foundation was prepared to launch Nashwood Guitars and Mandolins in 2004.
 This year also marked the birth of his and Donna Nash's first daughter, Doris, and the new adventure of raising a family.
 Eleanor came to the scene shortly after Doris, in 2006.
 Over the next decade Will's work would bring him to multi-million dollar projects, creating architectural details in lumber, branch and log; cabinetry, furniture and a quiver of musical instruments, some traditional and some experimental.

 "I really enjoy whatever project is on my bench.
 When people come to me for a cabinet, they know I will take as much pride in it's execution as I would a sculptural artpiece or musical instrument.
 I get a great satisfaction out of creating for my clients exactly what they intended when they commissioned it, or something much better." - Will Nash

 Though his first instruments consisted of both flat tops and archtops, his real joy came from carving and sculpting the subtle graduations of the archtop.
 It was not until 2006 that he encountered the Gypsy Jazz Guitar's domed top and ladder bracing, which would permanently alter his instrument designs.

 “A light burst through and I saw the birth of a new instrument based upon Mario Maccaferri’s bracing and arching of his famous “flattop” popularized by Django Rheinhardt.
 I began drawing up new instrument designs and brainstorming new ways to approach the modern steel-string mandolin and guitar.” -Will Nash

-From 2010 to 2019, Will was a member artist at the Red Chair Gallery in downtown Bend; there, he partnered with 30 other artists in the membership gallery to show furniture, sculpture, instruments and housewares.
+From 2010 to 2019, Will was a member artist at the Red Chair Gallery in downtown Bend; there, he partnered with 30 other artists to show furniture, sculpture, instruments and housewares.
 His signature "swivel-back" chairs and spoons and spatula's were gallery mainstays.